keton/chihuahua/README.md

 * full path to game `.exe` in double quotes.
 You can get this from your launcher by going to game properties and clicking 'browse local files'.
 * `--delay <number of seconds>` - how long to wait between launching the game and starting UEVR injection process
 * `--launch-cmd <launcher URI>` - some Epic Store games don't behave well when launched directly from `.exe`.
 This parameter allows you to specify launcher specific URI on top.

   Steam URIs look like this: `steam://rungameid/1730590`.

   Epic Store like this: `com.epicgames.launcher://apps/da36711940d4460da57d8d6ad67236a4%3Aa1afcdb1d2344232954be97d4b86b9a8%3Acfbbc006f3ee4ba0bfff3ffa46942f90?action=launch&silent=true`

-To figure out correct value make a game desktop shortcut in your launcher and look into shortcut properties.
+  To figure out correct value make a game desktop shortcut in your launcher and check shortcut properties.
 * `--launch-args "arg1 arg2"` - you can pass arguments to `--launch-cmd` process and in case that is not specified to game itself.
 Common use case would be to add `--launch-args "-nohmd -dx11"` to help with game compatibility.